-How much sleep should you get?
+How much sleep should you get a night?

 According to Dr Preeya Alexander, GP and family health expert known as The Wholesome Doctor, there isn’t a ‘one-size-fits-all’ formula when it comes to sleep.

 “We’re all different,” Preeya says.
 “I know I need around eight hours’ sleep to feel refreshed.
-My husband only needs six or seven hours’ sleep and he’s ready to go.
+My husband only needs six or seven-hours’ sleep and he’s ready to go.
 You tend to know your sleep sweet spot.
 For most adults, it’s around seven to nine hours a night.”

 Deciding whether to go back to sleep when you wake up tired depends on the time of day, your sleep schedule, how much sleep you've already had and your plans.
 If it's close to your usual wake-up time, going back to sleep might disrupt your schedule, but if it's much earlier, you might benefit from more rest.

 Deep sleep, or slow-wave sleep, is the most restorative phase of sleep.
 It plays a critical role in physical recovery, tissue repair and the release of growth hormones.
-Like REM sleep, the amount of NREM sleep we need changes throughout our life.
+As the night goes on, we tend to spend more time in REM sleep and less time in deep sleep.

 Adolescents need lots of deep sleep to support their growth and development.
 Some studies show teens who get adequate deep sleep tend to perform better in school and find it easier to regulate their behaviour.